hashicorp-services/enablement-terraform-lab-modules/lab-tfc-private-module-registry/terraform-aws-acdmy-webapp/README.md

 Terraform code which deploys an s3 webapp for use in the  HashiCorp Academy Terraform Collaboration lab.
 This module is used to demonstrate TFC/TFE module publishing workflow into the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html).

-The example module deploys a simple s3 webapp with an index.html that can be visited for inspection.
+The example module deploys an s3 webapp with an index.html that can be visited for inspection.
 It is a simple collection of Terraform resources that are grouped into a module.

 ## Usage
 ```hcl